What is the purpose of After School mentoring?

 How will students get home?

-Students will be provided with free bus transportation home after their weekly mentoring session.
+Most students will be provided with free bus transportation home after their weekly mentoring session.
+Some schools may elect to use a parent pick-up system for their after school mentoring programs.

-How can I become a part of FLOW Mentoring?
+How can I become a part of After School Mentoring?